car10ca/electricMaCARzine/README.md

 ## Overview

-This project is a simple image carousel (slideshow) created from scratch as part of my early web development journey.
-It showcases the ability to work with HTML, CSS, and basic JavaScript for dynamic content display and interaction.
-The carousel includes features like smooth transitions, next/previous navigation, and clickable dots to indicate and navigate through slides.
+This project was developed as a final project for the web development module during my BA in Computer Science.
+The goal was to produce an electronic magazine website on any given topic, and I chose to focus on **electric cars**.
+The project showcases my understanding of **JavaScript**, **HTML**, and **CSS**, while emphasizing **interactivity**, **responsiveness**, and **clean code**.
+It includes features like a navigation menu, image carousel, newsletter signup, dynamic content display, and more.
+This project scored 89% at a UK university where 70% and up is considered an A.

-This was one of the first projects I worked on, and it laid the foundation for understanding layout, styling, and interactivity in web development.
+This was one of my earliest projects from 2021, and now, as a 3rd-year student, I have a much deeper understanding of web development.
+I now have more advanced skills and knowledge that could improve the code and add new features.

 ## Features